engity-com/bifroest/docs/reference/auditlog/events.md

 #### `session.recording.completed`

 Written only after a completed recording has been sealed, synchronized, verified, and atomically published.
 The correlation fields match `session.recording.started`. `outcome` is `success`; `durationMillis`, `exitCode`, and `recordingDigest` describe the immutable result.
+A signed local outbox binds the event to both the canonical Cast digest in `recordingDigest` and the outer artifact digest in a non-replayable prepared state before publication.
+Atomic publication and verification promote the event to pending; only pending events are replayed at startup.
 A failure to write this event does not alter the already published completed artifact, but the SSH operation still fails closed.

 #### `session.recording.incomplete`